The Lyngsoe Intelligent Material Management System™ (IMMS) for libraries

 Optimal management of floating collection

 By means of a few control parameters, such as maximum shelf space per defined collection, the advanced IMMS algorithm takes over.
-No more, overflow in one branch and starving in another.
+This empowers library staff to curate collections precisely and prevents pooling or depletion in branches.

-State-of-the-art material warehouse management algorithms maximize space utilization.
+State-of-the-art material hotel management algorithms maximize space utilization.
 Precise locations in the warehouse are known, and requested items are retrieved quickly

 More titles less copies